Welcome to today's edition of the Rush 24-7 podcast.

 The stimulus did it.

-1.6%'s nothing to write home about.
+1.6% is nothing to write home about.

 Still, here's the way CNN writes it up.

-While there may be some, and by the way, folks, I'm I'm not trying to be anything but honest here.
+While there may be some, and by the way, folks, I'm not trying to be anything but honest here.

-Uh I'm I'm not happy reporting to you the truth about economic growth.
+I'm not happy reporting to you the truth about economic growth.

 You know me, I'm Mr. Optimism, but it's got to be based in fact and truth and reality.

-Phony optimism is uh is unkind to people.
+Phony optimism is unkind to people.

-I just have to tell you it isn't happening.
+I just have to tell you, it isn't happening.

 And the reason it's not happening is because of his policies.

-They're just they continue to deplete resources from the private sector.
+They're just, they continue to deplete resources from the private sector.

-The report also detailed some of the headwinds facing the economy.
+Still, while there may be signs of greater strength, the report also detailed some of the headwinds facing the economy.

-Investment in residential real estate fell nearly 11%, ending a two-quarter rebound in that battered sector and subtracting from overall growth and commercial real estate investment dropped at a 14% rate.
+Investment in residential real estate fell nearly 11%, ending a two-quarter rebound in that battered sector and subtracting from overall growth.

-Now, my friends, if residential real estate and commercial real estate are dropping at 11% and 14%, uh pretty much tells you what's happening out there.
+Now, my friends, if residential real estate and commercial real estate are dropping at 11% and 14%, pretty much tells you what's happening out there.

 There's no growth.